yegor256/xembly/README.md

 ### UP

-`UP` moves all current nodes to their parents.
+The `UP` directive moves all current nodes to their parents.

 ### XPATH

-`XPATH` changes current nodes to the all found by XPath expression:
+The `XPATH` directive re-points the cursor to the nodes found by the provided XPath expression:

 ```text
 XPATH "//employee[@id='234' and name='John Smith']/name";